 Step 4: Time to buff buff BUFF!
 Using either a buffing brush or towel, buff the polish in a back and forth or circular motion.
 This will turn the polish from dull to shiny!

-Step 5: Store your boots in a boot bag when not in use.
+Step 5: Store your boots in a boot bag with boot trees when not in use.
 This will keep them clean and protected until it’s time to ride again!
 Check out this cool one from Ariat.

-Check out how my Mountain Horse Sovereign Field Boots turned out below⬇
+Check out how my own boots turned out below⬇